Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-loops.md

 ```

-Our end goal is to have a function that we can pass the current `wrong_count` value to and it will draw the appropriate amount of the snowman.
+Our end goal is to have a helper function that we can pass the current `wrong_count` value to and it will draw the appropriate amount of the snowman.
 Let's start by writing a function which will draw a specific element of the snowman based on a passed value.
 For example, if we pass the function 7, we want the function to draw SNOWMAN_7.
 This will seem slightly contrived, but it is just a starting place.

 <details>
-<summary>Once you've written the function, compare what you have to our version.</summary>
+<summary>Once you've written the helper function, compare what you have to our version.</summary>

 ```python